-We have not paid and do not expect to pay any dividends for the foreseeable future.
-Any return on investment may be limited to the value of our common stock.
+We do not expect to pay any dividends for the foreseeable future.
 Investors may never obtain a return on their investment.

 We have never paid cash dividends on our common stock and do not anticipate that we will pay any dividends in the foreseeable future.
 We currently intend to retain our future earnings, if any, to maintain and expand our existing operations.
 If we do not pay dividends, our common stock may be less valuable because a return on your investment will only occur if our stock price appreciates, which may never occur.